-It becomes very much clear from the perusal of clause 15 that the commission may invoke the clause if there is any difficulty in giving effect to any provisions of the Regulation Nos.
-2 of 2005 and 2 of 2006 and its subsequent amendments but not to amend the existing regulation for the benefit of any party taking aid of government policy.
+It becomes very much clear from the perusal of clause 15 that the commission may invoke this clause if there is any difficulty in giving effect to any provisions of the Regulation Nos.
+2 of 2005 and 2 of 2006 along with subsequent amendments but not to amend the existing Regulation for the benefit of any party taking aid of government policy.
 It is stated that the petitioner has wrongly interpreted clause 15 to mislead the Commission.